theman-oj10/CareerSync/docs/UserGuide.md

 ### **Commands**

 In this Commands section, you'll find a comprehensive overview of all the actions you can perform within the application!
-It covers all the actions you can take within the app, like adding new internships, editing existing ones, and even setting deadlines for tasks.
 Whether you're adding details about a company or searching for specific entries, this section has got you covered with clear descriptions and easy-to-follow formats.

 <div markdown="span" class="alert alert-danger">